Home Compare CART vs NTNX

 Maplebear vs Nutanix: Which Stock Looks Stronger in 2026?

 Nutanix holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Maplebear still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Maplebear still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Maplebear, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Nutanix, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.